mlip-cmu/f2025/labs/lab06.md

 ### Update Workflow

-1. In `.github/workflows/ci.yml`, the workflow is still pointing to the default GitHub-hosted environment.
-For this lab, the goal is to run the pipeline on the self-hosted runner you set up earlier.
-Update the configuration so that the job no longer runs on ubuntu-latest but instead targets the self-hosted machine.
+1. Update the workflow so the job runs on your self-hosted runner.

 2. Next, replace the "Set up Python" step with:
 ```yaml
 - name: Show Python
   run: python3 --version
 ```
 **Note:** Ensure Python 3.11 or 3.12 is installed on your self-hosted runner machine.

 Push to your branch to trigger CI.
 Check Actions logs to verify jobs run on your machine.

 ## Additional Resources